-Hello, and welcome, intermittent issues that don’t seem able to be replicated.
+Intermittent network issues are events that are not so easily replicated.
 Nor do they come at the same time of day or always affect the same users.
 As someone who has tackled these kinds of problems at various positions, let me tell you they are horrible to come across.
 You feel helpless, and you sometimes question your sanity!

 NetBrain allowed us to pinpoint the issue and have somewhere to start.
 Solving any problem requires understanding the problem, and without NetBrain, I’m not sure we would have been so quick to understand where to begin.